Hydrogen peroxide: Production of organic peroxy compounds

-It is used in the production of various organic peroxides with dibenzoyl peroxide being a high volume example.
+It is used in the production of various organic peroxides and hydroperoxides.
+Dibenzoyl peroxide is a high-volume example.
 Peroxy acids, such as peracetic acid and meta-chloroperoxybenzoic acid also are produced using hydrogen peroxide.
 Hydrogen peroxide has been used for creating organic peroxide-based explosives, such as acetone peroxide.
-It is used as an initiator in polymerizations.
+It is used as a Radical initiator in radical polymerization processes.
 Hydrogen peroxide reacts with certain di-esters, such as phenyl oxalate ester (cyalume), to produce chemiluminescence; this application is most commonly encountered in the form of glow sticks.

 Production of inorganic peroxides

 The reaction with borax leads to sodium perborate, a bleach used in laundry detergents: